 If you're in the throes of wedding planning, the sheer number of online registry sites may overwhelm you.
 Whether you want to ask your guests for physical gifts or a donation to your favorite cause, we've rounded up some of the most popular choices online, along with the pros and cons of each.
 After you have chosen, check our list of the Best Kitchen Tools to Add to Your Wedding Registry.

 If you've been to a wedding recently, you've probably come across Zola.
-This fast-growing startup recently received a whopping $100M in funding and is quickly becoming one of the most popular choices for brides and grooms.
+In 2018, this fast-growing startup received a whopping $100M in funding and is quickly becoming one of the most popular choices for brides and grooms.

 - Aesthetically pleasing display that's user-friendly and geared toward the modern couple.